| Title: | Machine Learning Benchmark Problems |

 dimension of the threenorm problem |

-Returns an object of class "mlbench.threenorm"
+Returns an object of class "mlbench.threenorm" with components

 x |